edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 The following diagram shows the Data Model for core data.
 Device services send Event objects containing a collection or Readings to core data when a device captures a sensor reading.

 ![image](EdgeX_CoreDataModel.png)

-!!! edgey "EdgeX 2.1"
-    v2.1 supports a new value type, `Object`, to present the structral reading value instead of encoding it as string.
-Similar to the `BinaryValue`, there is a new field `ObjectValue` in the Reading.
-If the ValueType is `Object`, the read value will be put into the `ObjectValue` field in JSON object data type.

-!!! edgey "EdgeX 2.0"
-    Note that ValueDescriptor has been removed from this model as Value Descriptors have been removed in EdgeX 2 (see note above for more details).

 ## Data Dictionary